 Looking for approved BCDI courses currently available for enrollment?
 Check out our course listings via the following links:

 How to Enroll

 We suggest you take a Design Foundations Course before you submit your Declaration of Intent form.
 If you feel comfortable signing up before taking a design course, this is also fine.

 After you have completed your coursework, you can submit the Completion of Certificate form for verification.
-If you plan to complete your certificate requirements during the Fall 2023, Spring 2024, or Summer 2024 semesters, please fill out the 2021-22 Completion of Certificate form.
-If you plan to complete your certificate requirements in a previous academic year, please fill out the 2022-23 Completion of Certificate form, or the 2021-22 Completion of Certificate form (whichever, is applicable).
+If you plan to complete your certificate requirements during the Fall 2023, Spring 2024, or Summer 2024 semesters, please fill out the 2023-24 Completion of Certificate form.
+If you’ve completed your certificate requirements in a previous academic year, please fill out the 2022-23 Completion of Certificate form, or the 2021-22 Completion of Certificate form (whichever, is applicable).